SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Introduction

 Recent work has begun to evaluate whether LMs can improve repo-level software runtime, most notably, GSO \citep{shetty2025gsochallengingsoftwareoptimization} and SWE-Perf \citep{he2025sweperf}: both benchmarks tackle the problem of repo-level code optimization.
 GSO provides each task with an oracle script verifying functional equivalence and runs hidden performance tests at evaluation.
 SWE-Perf adapts existing repo unit-tests for both correctness and performance measurement, with task instructions pointing agents to optimize specific functions.
 However, software repositories commonly separate correctness and performance tests \citep{isostandard2019}, and immediate correctness oracles are usually unavailable.
 Thus, these setups still insufficiently assess a core part of performance engineering: investigating an unfamiliar repository to recover code semantics and correctness from the codebase alone. \mbox{Performance} engineers \emph{characterize} a workload (which can be slow for any myriad of reasons); \emph{localize} where to intervene; and, just as importantly, \emph{localize tests}---identifying and executing existing unit-tests to be confident that an optimization does not introduce new functionality.
 We design our benchmark to target this challenging and open-ended investigative workflow.

 To address these gaps, we propose \textsc{SWE-fficiency} (pronounced \emph{swee-FISH-uhn-see}), a new benchmark to evaluate how well LMs can improve the performance of real-world workloads through modifying software repositories (Figure \ref{fig:benchmark_summary}).
 To build \textsc{SWE-fficiency}, we propose a novel, systematic data collection pipeline for optimization task instances, which uses attribute filtering, static analysis, code coverage, and execution validation.
 This anchors the realism of the benchmark and usefulness of the optimization tasks---a large and diverse set of 498 tasks across 9 codebases across data science, machine learning, and high performance computing.
 We score LM systems using \emph{speedup ratio (SR)}, which evaluates how well models match or improve upon expert edits and motivates long-term progress on our benchmark.
+Analogous to how SWE-bench tests bug-fixing as a prerequisite skill for software engineering (rather than complete SWE workflows), \textsc{SWE-fficiency} tests targeted workload runtime optimization as a foundational capability for performance engineering---a necessary skill before tackling more complex multi-objective regression management and production deployment.
+Furthermore, this setting itself is also realistic: expert engineers often accept specific workload optimizations in heavily used codebases (Appendix~\ref{appendix:workload_specific_optimization}).

 We also conduct a holistic evaluation of LMs on \textsc{SWE-fficiency} to better understand strengths and limitations.
-We reveal systemic gaps: on average, LMs achieve less than 0.15$\times$ expert speedup and often introduce correctness bugs via proposed edits.
-Models struggle to localize the same expert optimization opportunities and prefer superficial speedups than more principled expert algorithmic rewrites.
-Thus, while LMs exhibit promise in other SWE tasks, substantial advances in repo-level reasoning, systems optimization, and long-horizon planning are needed to close this expert gap.
+We reveal systemic gaps: on average, LMs achieve less than 0.23$\times$ expert speedup and often introduce correctness bugs via proposed edits.
+Models struggle to localize the same expert optimization opportunities and prefer superficial speedups over more principled expert edits.
+While LMs exhibit promise in other SWE tasks, key advances in repo-level reasoning, systems optimization, and long-horizon planning are needed to close this expert gap.